cybertron/openstack-virtual-baremetal/doc/source/deploy/quintupleo.rst

        "pm_user": "admin"
      }

+    ..
+NOTE:: Due to technical debet (backward compatibility) the TripleO Undercloud uses ``ctlplane`` as the physical network name for the subnet that is local to the Undercloud itself.
+Either override the name of the provision network in the ovb environment by
+              setting: ``provision_net: ctlplane`` in the
+              ``parameters_defaults`` section or edit the generated nodes.json file, replacing:
+              ``"physical_network": "<name-used-for-provision_net>"`` with
+              ``"physical_network": "ctlplane"``.

 #.
-The router addresses in the environment is dynamically allocated.
+The router addresses in the environment are dynamically allocated.
 For
    convinience these are made available via the ``network_environment_data`` key in the stack output of the quintupleo heat stack.
 To retrive this data run the ``openstack stack show`` command.
 For example::